 - abnormal involuntary jerking movements of the body.
 These are usually caused if your dose is too high and will lessen or disappear when your dose is reduced

-- fluctuations in effect of MADOPAR seen as freezing episodes.
-These can usually be helped by having your doctor adjust your dose.
+- fluctuations in the effect of MADOPAR known as freezing episodes.
+These can usually be helped by asking your doctor to adjust your dose

 - nausea and vomiting

 - confusion, tiredness, sleeplessness, or sudden onset of sleep episodes